 For more info on Europe read Top Destinations in Europe or visit my Europe Travel category page.
 Read more about Bohemia and things to do around Karlovy Vary: The Easy Way to Spa in Marianske Lazne and One Day in Loket: a celebrity hotspot.

-Disclosure: My trip was subsidized by the Czech Tourism Board, the Spa Hotel Thermal and the Hotel Imperial.
+Disclosure: My trip was subsidized by the Czech Tourism Board.
 All opinions and new-found fascination with Socialist Brutalism are my own.

 Note: This spa post contains some affiliate links.
 If you book through me, I get a small (like really small) percentage.
 If I’m lucky, one day I’ll earn enough for a whole night at one of these hotels!
 But rest assured, this is at no cost to you.
 Thanks.